Last Updated on

 This is a very important rule to remember.
 Without it, we would be tempted just to skip over the consonant, assuming it had no sound.

-This will be easier to understand later but just wanted to make a note of it for now.
+This will be easier to understand later so it’s best to just make a note of it for now.

 The Korean Vowels